View the Long-Term Recovery Plan

 Ka La‘i Ola

 Ka La‘i Ola temporary housing project features 450 furnished, prefabricated homes and 26 community buildings on state land in Lahaina designated for residential development.
-The first phase, comprising 270 homes and some community buildings, will likely be ready by August 2024 due to the time needed for developing roads and utility infrastructure.

 State of Hawai‘i Interim Housing Program (HIHP)